Kamis, 31 Maret 2016

 It is fun and easy to incorperate these delicious foods into our diet.
 Wake up people and take good care of yourselves.
 The time is now.

-Native Californians have been harvesting seaweed as a main
+Native Californians have been harvesting seaweed as a main food in their diet for thousands of years |

 Foods and herbs recommended as offering the best protection against radiation: